A Core Model for Choreographic Programming: References

-We now briefly discuss our choice of primitives for Minimal Choreographies, showing that MC is indeed a minimal core language for choreographic programming.
-We first show that if we remove or simplify any of MC's primitives, we are no longer able to compute all partial recursive functions.
-Then, we discuss how MC can be embedded in fully fledged choreography languages presented in previous works.
+We now discuss our choice of primitives for CC, showing that it is indeed a minimal core language for choreographic programming.
+We first show that if we remove or simplify any primitive from MC we are no longer able to compute all partial recursive functions using projectable choreographies.
+Since label selection can be encoded in MC, we also discuss why it should be included in a core language.
+Then we discuss the implications of our results for other choreography languages.